-- It involves being attracted to a person through emotional arousal, physical affection, lasting commitment, and sexual passion.
+- It involves being attracted to a person through emotional and physical intimacy with desire for a lasting commitment.

 - Typically, people go into mental distress when a love relationship ends.

 - The brain produces feel-good chemicals like dopamine that contribute to the euphoria seen in the early stages of a love relationship.

 What Is Lust?

-- Lust is an overwhelming desire to be intimate or sexual with the person and mainly involves feelings of physical arousal.
+- Lust is an overwhelming desire to be intimate with a person and mainly involves satisfying physical needs.